dudany/ai-infra-landscape.github.io/README.md

 }
 ```

-See `docs/mcp.md` for more options and tips.
+More tips and examples in `docs/mcp.md`.

 ## Add tools to the landscape